Suchismita-Deb/Suchismita-Deb.github.io/content/post/Java/Fundamental/2Class.md

 ## Super and Sub Class.

-Child class subclass.
+- Child class is subclass.
-In java in the absence of any other explicit superclass, everyclass is implicitly a subclass of Object class.
+- In java in the absence of any other explicit superclass, every class is implicitly a subclass of `Object` class.
-Object is the topmost class in Java.
+- Object is the topmost class in Java.
 It has some common method like clone(), toString(), notify(), wait().

 ```java
 public class ObjectTest{